Pages

 Need of technology in Rural Nepal

 Rural Nepal faces a severe technology deficit.
-While there are other serious shortages — power, water, health facilities, roads, etc. — these are known and recognized.
-However, the role of technology in solving these and other problems is but barely acknowledged, and the actual availability of technology and training in rural areas is, at best, marginal.
+While there are other serious shortages—power, water, health facilities, roads, etc.—these are widely recognized.
+However, the role of technology in addressing these and other challenges is barely acknowledged, and the actual availability of technology and training in rural areas remains, at best, marginal.

-Science and technology are often spoken in the same breath.
-Technology generally derives and draws from science, and often manifests itself in physical form — for example, as a piece of hardware.
+Science and technology are often spoken of together.
+Technology generally derives from science and often manifests itself in physical form—for example, as hardware.
 Science, on the other hand, is knowledge.
-In rural Nepal, there is an inadequacy of both.
+In rural Nepal, there is a shortage of both.

-To address this challenge, there is need of training institutions to help youth in rural areas acquire the requisite skills for obtaining gainful employment and reaping the benefits of economic growth.
-The foundation should provide training to rural youth and links them with potential employers.
+To address this challenge, training institutions are needed to help rural youth acquire the requisite skills for gainful employment and to benefit from economic growth.
+The foundation should provide training to rural youth and connect them with potential employers.

-These should be short duration market-oriented skills training for local youths.
-After undergoing training, the aspirants should be assisted in obtaining jobs in cities or towns close to centers.
-These training can be – customer relations and Sales, Hospitality, IT-enabled services, automobile mechanism, good servicing and repair and security, servicing of mobiles and other electronic goods, printing and publishing.
+These should be short-duration, market-oriented skills training programs for local youth.
+After completing training, aspirants should be assisted in obtaining jobs in nearby cities or towns.
+Training areas could include customer relations and sales, hospitality, IT-enabled services, automobile mechanics, goods servicing and repair, security, mobile and electronics servicing, and printing and publishing.

-Interestingly, villages in the vicinity of towns and industrial areas have a large number of youth with a fair level of school education.
-However as these young people lack employable skills, they tend to be idle or underemployed – doing unskilled jobs at low wages or being underutilized in agricultural activities.
+Interestingly, villages near towns and industrial areas have a large number of youth with a fair level of school education.
+However, as these young people lack employable skills, they tend to remain idle or underemployed—working in unskilled, low-paying jobs or being underutilized in agriculture.

-Thus, there is a gap in the demand and supply of skilled human resources in and around small towns and industrial areas.
-There is an immediate need of institutions and training centers which can provide an effective programme to fill the gap and initiate the transformation of educated and underemployed youth into skilled/semi-skilled workers, thus adding value to their lives as well to the local and national economy.
+This has created a gap between the demand and supply of skilled human resources in and around small towns and industrial areas.
+There is an immediate need for institutions and training centers that can provide effective programs to bridge this gap and transform educated but underemployed youth into skilled or semi-skilled workers, thereby adding value both to their lives and to the local and national economy.

-These institutions can make a positive contribution to the legitimate aspirations of rural people to benefit from urbanization and industrialization, and help them develop the right attitude and skills to employ themselves in many spheres of the growing local economy.
+Such institutions can contribute positively to the legitimate aspirations of rural people to benefit from urbanization and industrialization, and help them develop the right skills and mindset to engage productively in the growing local economy.

-Our focus should be to produce skilled manpower from local areas and to meet to the growing aspirations of the local youth who desire jobs though they have few employable skills.
+Our focus should be on producing skilled manpower from local areas to meet the growing aspirations of rural youth who seek employment but lack employable skills.

 No comments: